 Use the ESC key or click Move>Define AutoMove Area to cancel the operation.
 The new AutoMove Area goes into effect as soon as the second corner is clicked.

 Tools Menu

 3D Visualization

 The 3D Visualization command opens the 3D Visualization window where you can see your image and tracing in 3D.
-For more information and procedures, please see 3D Visualization on page 135.
+For more information, please see the 3D Visualization chapter starting on page 87.

 Serial Section Manager